Karijini National Park Ultimate Travel Guide

 It is steep, with an almost vertical metal ladder leading down to the gorge from the car park.
 Once at the bottom, it’s an easy walk along the creek bed until a narrow passageway between rocks where the only way forward is to either swim, wade or edge yourself along the solid rock that forms the gorge wall.

-Make it over a small waterfall and you’ll reach the Spider Walk, a narrow confined gap that leads to Kermit’s Pool a beautifully deep green coloured swimming area surrounded by high rocks.
+Make it over a small waterfall and you’ll reach the Spider Walk, a narrow confined gap that leads to Kermit’s Pool a beautifully deep green-coloured swimming area surrounded by high rocks.
 From here, there’s no way forward unless you have a guide and expertise.
 So it’s all the way back to the start again through the water and along the rock walls for most of us.
 Extreme caution should be taken when hiking through Hancock Gorge.

 Difficulty: Medium – Hard

-Joffre Gorge is the site of a spectacular, cavernous waterfall that in the wet season erupts with flash floods under the weight of the Pilbarra Summer storms and in the dry season is the perfect place to swim.
+Joffre Gorge is the site of a spectacular, cavernous waterfall that in the wet season erupts with flash floods under the weight of the Pilbara Summer storms and in the dry season is the perfect place to swim.

 Right next to Karijini Eco Retreat, the walk from the restaurant to the gorge edge only takes 5 minutes through the red dust.
 From the lookout point, you can walk all the way around for awesome views above the waterfall itself and to a second viewing platform on the other side – a walk of about half an hour, or you can descend down into the waterfall itself.

 The walk down isn’t very long but you have to be physically able to scramble and occasionally climb over rocks and boulders.
-Which is why it is rated a Class 5 walk- or the most inaccessible walk on the rating scale.
+This is why it is rated a Class 5 walk- or the most inaccessible walk on the rating scale.
 Turn right at the bottom of the gorge, and you reach the waterfall.
 In dry season, you can do this without getting wet if you want to.

 Turn left at the bottom of Joffre Gorge, and that’s where the fun really begins.
 A short descent takes you into the deep ‘Olympic Swimming Pool’.
 This leads on for 300 metres to an island further down the gorge.
 Climb out here and you can walk to the edge of a massive drop.
 The view is awesome, but be careful as the water can be cold.